 How to control ADHD overwhelm

-• Give yourself space — ADHD overwhelm can often happen over a short time frame.
+ADHD overwhelm can often happen over a short time frame.
 When you’re feeling overwhelmed in the moment, step away from that moment.
 Give yourself space away from the confusing plans, long to-do lists and loud environments.
 You can give your mind a “reset,” allowing you to look at the situation with a fresh mindset.

-• Use breathing techniques — While it can seem cliche, controlling your breaths can help calm your mind and break up the tangle of thoughts and emotions you’re experiencing.
+While it can seem cliche, controlling your breaths can help calm your mind and break up the tangle of thoughts and emotions you’re experiencing.
 Breathing techniques like belly breathing, box breathing and the 4-7-8 technique can make a difference in ADHD overwhelm.

-• Reframe your thoughts — Unhelpful negative thoughts are often at the center of ADHD overwhelm.
+Unhelpful negative thoughts are often at the center of ADHD overwhelm.
 If you’re able to identify the thinking patterns that are interfering with logic and rationality, you can adjust them.
 For example, catastrophizing can make you jump to the worst potential conclusions.
 Instead, you can ask yourself, “What’s the most likely outcome?”
 It can break the cycle of thoughts that are contributing to your overwhelm.

-• Practice mindfulness — Grounding yourself in the moment can reduce ADHD overwhelm by alleviating the stress that’s overtaking your body.
+Grounding yourself in the moment can reduce ADHD overwhelm by alleviating the stress that’s overtaking your body.
 When you can’t process your emotions and thoughts, try to focus on being present in the moment using mindfulness techniques and concentrate on what’s important.

 Beyond BookSmart can help you learn how to control ADHD overwhelm

-Beyond BookSmart can help you control your ADHD overwhelm by improving the Executive Functions required to work through the triggering scenario.
+The coaches at Beyond BookSmart can help you control your ADHD overwhelm by improving the Executive Functions required to work through the triggering scenario.
 Executive Function skills are life management skills that we all need in order to be effective in planning, initiating and achieving goals at home, in school and in the workplace.

 Executive Function skills are coachable, trainable and can be applied for success.
 Whether you have a learning difference, such as ADHD, an emotional challenge, such as anxiety, or you’re just struggling to reach your Executive Function potential, Beyond BookSmart services can help you see what you’re capable of.

-Contact our team today for ADHD support.
+Ready to get started?
+Contact our team today for support with ADHD and feeling overwhelmed!

 Explore our solutions for students, adults and schools